+This results in the set of admissible values $(\mathcal{S}^{(2)}, \mathcal{S}^{(4)})$ for separable states in any dimension $d$, which allows for the detection of various bound entangled states as illustrated in Fig.~\ref{imai21}.
+As further generalisations, the characterisation of the Schmidt number as dimensional entanglement has been discussed using this method in Refs.~\cite{wyderka_probing_2023,liu_characterizing_2022}.

-The above method to detect bound entanglement has been implemented experimentally for two-qutrit chessboard states~\cite{bruss_construction_2000}: $\varrho_{\text{ch}} =(1/N) \sum_{i=1}^4\ket{V_i}\!\bra{V_i}$, which are written as a mixture of four unnormalised eigenstates $\ket{V_i}$.
-The chessboard state was created by first generating two-qubit polarisation-entangled photon pairs through a spontaneous parametric down-conversion process and subsequently transforming them to two-qutrits $\ket{V_i}$ via dimension-expanding local operations with motorised rotating half-wave plates and quarter-wave plates.
-The experimentally prepared chessboard state $\varrho_{\text{ch}}^{\text{exp}}$ has a fidelity beyond $98\%$ with the mixture between $\varrho_{\text{ch}}$ and the white noise level $p=0.129$.
+The above criterion to detect bound entanglement has been implemented experimentally for two-qutrit chessboard states $\varrho_{\text{ch}} =(1/4) \sum_{i=1}^4\ket{V_i}\!\bra{V_i}$, which are written as a mixture of four states $\ket{V_i}$~\cite{bruss_construction_2000}.
+The chessboard state was created by first generating two-qubit polarisation-entangled photon pairs through a spontaneous parametric down-conversion process and subsequently transforming them to two-qutrits $\ket{V_i}$ via dimension-expanding local operations implemented with motorised rotating half-wave plates and quarter-wave plates.
+The experimentally prepared chessboard state $\varrho_{\text{ch}}^{\text{exp}}$ has a fidelity beyond $98\%$ with $\varrho_{\text{ch}}$, and the white noise level $p=0.129$.
 For this state, the second and fourth moments $(\mathcal{S}^{(2)}, \mathcal{S}^{(4)})$ were computed, and its entanglement was verified in Ref.~\cite{bound_experi_fourth_dete}.